damonallison/notes/edu/coursera/machine-learning/README.md

 ### Regularization: Cost Function

 Rgularization "regularizes" or penalizes the features you want to limit by increasing their cost.
-When we increase their cost, the parameters must be really low in order to minimize the cost function.
+When you increase their cost, the coefficient must be smaller for the overall cost to be lower.
+Thus, the feature becomes less and less influential.

 How do you pick which parameters are relevant?
 You can shrink them all by the same amount (lambda == ƛ).
 How do choose the right lambda value?
 Mulit-selection can